divonlan/genozip/docs/fastq.rst

 ``genocat --downsample 10,0 myfile.fq.genozip``

-Shows only the first (#0) read in every 10 reads.
+Displays only the first (#0) read in every 10 reads.

 **Grepping**

 ``genocat --grep ACCTTAAT myfile.fq.genozip``

-Show reads with the string "ACCTTAAT" anywhere in the read (description, seqeuence or quality lines) - possibly a substring of a longer string
+Displays reads with the string "ACCTTAAT" anywhere in the read (description, seqeuence or quality lines) - possibly a substring of a longer string

 ``genocat --grep-w ACCTTAAT myfile.fq.genozip``

-Show reads with the string "ACCTTAAT" exactly matching a component of the description, or the entire sequence line or the entire quality line.
+Displays reads with the string "ACCTTAAT" exactly matching a component of the description, or the entire sequence line or the entire quality line.

 **Filtering non-ACTGN "bases"**